OdysseyHackathon/Odyssey20/README.md

 # Odyssey20
-This is The Odyssey Repo for Team 20 :)
+This is The Odyssey Hackathon Repo for Team 20 :)